-The logical name IPATH controls the location of files specified in link directives.
-The value of IPATH should be blank-separated sequences $p1 \ p2 \dots pn$ where the pi name directories.
-Each directory is searched in turn to locate ucode files named in link directives.
-The current directory always is searched first, regardless of the value of IPATH.
+The logical name LPATH controls the directories that are searched for source files specified in preprocessor include directives.
+The value of LPATH should be a blank-separated sequence $p1 \ p2 \dots pn$ where the pi name directories.
+Each directory is searched in turn.
+The current directory is searched first, regardless of the value of LPATH.

-When an Icon program is executed, several logical names are examined to determine certain execution parameters.
+When an Icon program is executed, several logical names are examined to determine certain execution parameters, some of which are particularly useful in adjusting Icon's storage requirements.
 These logical names should have numeric values.
+Particular care should be taken when changing default values; unreasonable values may cause Icon to malfunction.

-The variables that affect execution and the interpretations of their values are as follows:
+The logical names that affect execution and the interpretations of their values are as follows: